gardener/gardener-extension-provider-alicloud/docs/usage-as-end-user.md

 By default (if not stated otherwise), all the disks are unencrypted.
 For each data volume, you have to specify a name.
 It also supports encrypted system disk.
-However, only [Customized image](https://www.alibabacloud.com/help/doc-detail/172789.htm?spm=a2c63.l28256.b99.244.5da67453bNBrCt) is currently supported to used as a basic image for encrypted system disk.
+However, only [Customized image](https://www.alibabacloud.com/help/doc-detail/172789.htm?spm=a2c63.l28256.b99.244.5da67453bNBrCt) is currently supported to be used as a basic image for encrypted system disk.

 The following YAML is a snippet of a `Shoot` resource: